 Exams are identified by examination number only.
 You are assigned one random seven-digit number each semester.
 This exam code number will be emailed to you after it is generated.
 The examination numbers for each current semester will be generated after add/drop of that semester.

 Your exam code number is to be placed as a header on each exam answer page and to be written on the exam question sheet.

-- By default, Microsoft Word saves the author's name with all documents that that author creates.
+By default, Microsoft Word saves the author's name with all documents that that author creates.
 Word does allow you to disable this feature for a particular document to ensure the anonymity of exams.
-You should take steps to remove this identifying information.
+Though this is no longer necessary with MyLaw uploads, you can still take these steps to remove this identifying information.